jubiley/hot-swap/README.md

 # hot-swap
 My name is Bao Le.
-I'm an AT&T contractor, supporting Depot operation, deploying/redeploying iPhones, iPads, and other devices to technicians.
+I'm an AT&T contractor, supporting Depot Hot Swap operation, redeploying iPhones, iPads, and other devices to technicians.